 We also have a large base of B2C customers who we reach via our VaporNation.com and VapeWorld.com websites.
 While these customers are predominantly in North America, we also ship to Europe, Australia and other select regions.
-Our websites are among the most visited within our segment according to Alexa Traffic Rankings, and as of December 31, 2018, we ranked in the top five in 44 Google key search terms and in the top ten in 175 Google key search terms.
-For the year ended December 31, 2018, our websites attracted an average of over 292,000 unique monthly visitors and generated an average of more than 4,900 monthly transactions.
-We shipped more than 315,000 parcels to our B2C customers during the year ended December 31, 2018 and more than 180,000 parcels during the year ended December 31, 2017.
-In addition to our e-commerce platform, in December 2017 we opened our first retail location in the high-traffic shopping center, Chelsea Market, in New York City under our proprietary Higher Standards brand.
-In March 2019, we opened our second Higher Standards retail location in Atlanta's popular Ponce City Market.
+Our websites are among the most trafficked within our segment according to Alexa Traffic Rankings, and as of March 31, 2018, we ranked first in over 15 Google key search terms and in the top five in over 150 Google key search terms.
+These websites currently attract over 360,000 unique monthly visitors and generate approximately 6,000 monthly transactions.
+We shipped more than 180,000 parcels to our B2C customers during the year ended December 31, 2017 and more than 57,000 parcels during the three-month period ended March 31, 2018.
+In addition to our e-commerce platform, in 2018 we opened our first retail location in the high-traffic shopping center, Chelsea Market, in New York City under our proprietary Higher Standards brand.

-For the years ended December 31, 2018 and 2017, our B2B revenue represented approximately 79.5% and 75.5%, respectively, of our net sales, B2C revenues represented approximately 3.2% and 2.7%, respectively of our net sales, and 14.5% and 13.7%, respectively, of our net sales were comprised of supply and packaging revenues and revenues derived from the sales and shipment of our products to the customers of third-party website operators and providing other services to our customers.
+In the first quarter of 2018, our B2B revenue represented approximately 82.1% of our net sales, B2C revenues represented approximately 10.9% of our net sales, and the balance of our net sales was comprised of revenues derived from drop-shipping on behalf of other website operators and providing other services.

 Our Suppliers.
-Our strong supplier relationships allow us to distribute a broad selection of indemand premium products at attractive prices.
-We are the lead distributor for many of our suppliers due to our scale, nationwide footprint, leading market positions, knowledgeable professionals, high service level and strong customer relationships.
+Our strong supplier relationships allow us to distribute a broad selection of in-demand premium products at attractive prices.
+We are the exclusive or lead distributor for many of our suppliers due to our scale, nationwide footprint, leading market positions, knowledgeable professionals, high service levels and strong customer relationships.
+We believe many of our suppliers choose us because of our track record for successfully growing and launching brands in our trade channels.
 We offer suppliers feedback and support through all stages of the product sale cycle, including customer service and warranty support.
 We are often the largest or most visible exhibitor at industry trade shows where we work closely together with our premium suppliers in presenting, demonstrating and exposing their products.
 We believe these value-added services foster an ongoing and lasting relationship with our suppliers, and they serve as a key element of our business strategy.